iCliniq Logo

 How Is Erythrodermic Psoriasis Diagnosed?

-A healthcare provider often diagnoses erythrodermic psoriasis based on a history of psoriasis and physical examination.
+A physician often diagnoses erythrodermic psoriasis based on a history of psoriasis and physical examination.
 The provider also checks for signs of psoriasis, such as plaques, joint pain, and psoriatic nail disease.
-The provider can order a skin biopsy (a procedure in which a small piece of the skin is removed and checked in the laboratory for signs of psoriasis).
+The provider can order a skin biopsy.
+A biopsy is a procedure in which a small piece of the skin is removed and checked in the laboratory for signs of psoriasis.

 How Is Erythrodermic Psoriasis Treated?

-If a person has symptoms of erythrodermic psoriasis, do not wait to get help.
-Instead, seek medical assistance immediately.
+If a person has symptoms of erythrodermic psoriasis, seek medical intervention early.

 There is no cure for erythrodermic psoriasis, but treatments can reduce and prevent symptoms.
-Certain flare-up requires urgent medical attention.
-The healthcare provider may prescribe a combination of one or more of the following drugs:
+Certain flare-ups require urgent medical attention.

 • Nonsteroidal anti-inflammatory drugs (NSAIDs).